The Jewish Food Society Wants To Save The Recipes Of Grandmas Everywhere

 Food is the mortar that binds communities.
 "There was not a single moment I was by myself.
 I didn't cook alone or eat alone, it was always a group activity," says Ron Arazi, another Schmaltzy speaker.
 Arazi created NY Shuk, a Middle-Eastern sauce company based in Brooklyn, with his wife, Leetal.

-The non-sectarian Jewish Food Society is for anyone who loves food, not just Jews.
-Naz Riahi, founder of media company Bitten, eyed the platters of German layer cake and exclaimed, "I'm a Muslim, and I'm here.
+The nonsectarian Jewish Food Society is for anyone who loves food, not just Jews.
+Naz Riahi, founder of media company Bitten, eyed the platters of German layer cake and exclaimed: "I'm a Muslim, and I'm here.
 Culturally it is so similar to Iranian culture."

 Anna Gershenson, a Latvian cook and teacher, glowed as she spoke of her own mother: "I am very drawn to a picture of me and my mom, smiling at each other.
 She was a gorgeous woman, full of life and a magnetic personality."
 Later, as she ladled out her mother's kreplach soup — slightly changed from beef to chicken — one could imagine that the secret to cooking was merely to remember it.